gjoseph24/metadata-for-biodiversity-maps/index.md

 # Introduction

-With the partnership between GBIF and ArcGis it is now easier than ever for mapmakers to create maps that illustrate a wide variety of biodiversity issues, including population trends, habitat ranges, and species distribution (“Download GBIF Species Occurrence Data in ArcGIS Pro,” n.d.).
+With the partnership between Global Biodiversity Information Facility (GBIF) and ArcGis it is now easier than ever for mapmakers to create maps that illustrate a wide variety of biodiversity issues, including population trends, habitat ranges, and species distribution (“Download GBIF Species Occurrence Data in ArcGIS Pro,” n.d.).
 However, several challenges arise when using these datasets to create usable, discoverable maps.
 Common issues include limited or inconsistent geographic metadata and the need to implement multiple standards to ensure that the resulting map is both fit for use and findable.
-Metadata also offers valuable ways that mapmap can improve their resources to make them both usable and discoverable.
+Metadata also offers valuable ways for mapmakers to improve their resources, making them both usable and discoverable.

 Metadata is often defined as “data about data,” but in practice, it does much more, especially for maps.
 Metadata provides structured, well-defined context that enables discovery, interpretation, and reuse.
 It allows users to quickly understand what a map contains, where it applies, and whether it is suitable for their research question, even if they did not collect or create the dataset themselves (Gordon & Habermann, 2018).